techidaily/site-facebook-video-files/source/_posts/1722998941536-pc-gamers-rejoice-god-of-war-fps-set-to-launch-soon.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/04/latest-c.jpg)
 2. Open the installer and follow the on-screen instructions to install.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can also uninstall all the Visual C++ redistributable in**Programs and Features** , then reinstall them one by one.
 Be sure to choose the latest 64-bit installer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cC-HtDQVoG0?si=nQcoa7q8q2IL8U0m&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 6: Switch your DirectX version